bahp/django-protondx/docs/modules/history/design_history.rst

 ---------------------------
 Based on feedback from the team, a time slider is added.
 It allows users to see how testing and positive diagnostics evolve over time.
 The slider can be set to move automatically or the user can control it manually.
-The data can be displayed for the whole available period or anything dow to a single day.
+The data can be displayed for the whole available period or anything down to a single day.

 To achieve this, the diagnostic times need to be serialised into `Unix time <https://en.wikipedia.org/wiki/Unix_time>`_ instead of a human readable format.
 This means that they then need to be converted back to a human readable format on the client side, to be displayed in the table.

 **Issue:** The data for the time based graph on the right needs date data to be in a standard date format (YYYY-MM-DD or DD/MM/YY...) and is not functional when Unix time is used.
-This means that the graph cannot be used mas is.
+This means that the graph cannot be used as is.

 **The time slider branch of the repository was not merged with master for the above reason.**